prmadev/prma/content/2023-07-28-criteria_for_choosing_tools.md

 In my earlier post I have mentioned that I already have replaced most of these services with better ones.
 But I have not mentioned what constitutes an effective solution.

+In my previous post, I alluded to having replaced many of these services with superior alternatives.
+However, I haven't delved into what exactly makes a solution effective.

-Here are some of the criterias and rules of thumbs for an empowering tool:
+Allow me to outline the criteria and guiding principles for an empowering tool:

 1. It should not cause you any harm.
 2. It should not lock you in.
 3. It should not feel frugal.

-Let me explain:
+Now, let me delve into the rationale behind these criteria:

 #### 1. It should not cause you more harm than good

-If the tool cause you more harm than good, why are you using it at all?
+If a tool causes more harm than good, why persist in using it at all?

-Ensure that the tool is transparent about how it works.
+To safeguard your interests, ensure that the tool operates with transparency.
-Tools that knowingly hurt you are less incentivized to open up about their inner working.
+Platforms that intentionally harm users are less inclined to be forthcoming about their inner workings.
-Open source and audited (if you trust the incentives and capabilities of the auditer) softwares are a good way doing that.
+Opt for open-source and audited software, provided you trust the incentives and capabilities of the auditors, as this fosters transparency.

-Make sure the incentives of the creators of the tool are aligned with yours.
-There are always misalignments in incentives.
+Moreover, it is crucial to align the incentives of the tool's creators with your own.
+While there will always be some degree of misalignment, not all cases are equal.
-But the degree to which that happens are not always the same.
-The selling or renting of software may incentivize the developers to plan for obsolecense or sell incomplete products or lock you in.
+Selling or renting software may incentivize developers to plan for obsolescence, sell incomplete products, or enforce lock-ins.
-However, that miss-alignment pales in comparison to ad-driven models.
+Yet, these misalignments are overshadowed by the egregious discrepancies inherent in ad-driven models.

 #### 2. It should not lock you in

-If the tool you are using, cause you to be locked in, when the incentives of the company starts to change, you are fucked. in 2015 I used to be a premium evernote user.
-I put everything in it.
-Then they droped right-to-left support (which is necessary for some languages in middle-east).
-They didn't deem the middle east to be a good market, so they just ignored every request.
-The pain came when I could not use the exported information from evernote to do anything with it.
+Indeed, the peril of being locked into a tool becomes evident when the company's incentives undergo a shift.
+I experienced this firsthand in 2015 when I was a loyal Evernote user with a premium subscription, trusting it with all my valuable information.
+However, when Evernote decided to drop right-to-left language support crucial for the Middle Eastern languages, my pleas for assistance fell on deaf ears.
+They deemed the region unworthy of attention, leaving me stranded and unable to utilize my data effectively.

+The true pain emerged when I attempted to export my information and realized I was trapped in their ecosystem.
+They held my notes hostage, providing them back only in a non-standard format through XML or JSON files.
-That was the lock in.
-I had to go through a world of pain to manually export my information.
+This, my friends, was the dreaded lock-in, and I had to endure a labyrinthine journey of manual extraction to break free.

-One question that can help you to find out how much something can lock you in, is to ask this question:
+To avoid such a predicament, one essential question should be posed:
-"Will it be harder for me to move to a competitor from this service, after I have started using it, than it is now before I started to do so?"
+> "Will it be more difficult for me to switch to a competitor once I've fully adopted this service compared to my current situation before using it?"

-If the service keeps your notes and only gives them back in a non-standard way through xml or json files, it would be much harder for you to move to a competitor, after your have poured your notes in the first service, than now that you have not.
+If the service retains your data and only offers it back in a non-standard format, it becomes significantly more challenging to transition to a competitor after investing your notes into the first service.
+Be vigilant and consider the implications before getting entangled in such situations.

 #### 3. It should not feel frugal.

-Remember the point of this exercise.
-It is to make your life easier.
-There are absolutely good reasons and causes that may want to pursue that may need for you to be frugal in someway or the other.
-For me, it was animal rights and the frugality was (funnily enough) veganism.
+Let us keep in mind the essence of this endeavor: to enhance the quality of our lives.
+Undoubtedly, there are noble causes that may necessitate adopting a certain level of frugality, as was the case for me with animal rights, which amusingly led me to embrace veganism.

+However, advocating for these causes demands energy, and it might inadvertently lead to isolation.
-But that takes energy.
-And it could isolate you.
-Not everything can or should be a fight.
+We must acknowledge that not everything can or should be a constant battle.
-Especially here, using the thing should actuall make you feel better and your life easier, not to make your life harder.
+The purpose of utilizing these tools is to improve our lives, not to make them more arduous.

-If you are trying to fight for your privacy to an extreme end, that is fine, use a complex password for each site, and memorize them all.
+If safeguarding your privacy to the utmost extreme is your goal, then by all means, employ complex passwords for each site and commit them to memory.
-But remember, that you only have limited fighting energy.
-So prioritize your limited energy on the most pressing issue.
+Nevertheless, we must be mindful that our fighting energy is finite.
+Thus, it becomes essential to prioritize and channel our limited energy toward the most urgent and meaningful issues that truly resonate with our hearts.

 ## Dear reader...

-You are doing great!
-And you can do it.
-I have, and it was nice and easy.
-You can too.
+You are on the right path, and I believe in you wholeheartedly!
+Trust me, I've been through this journey myself, and it turned out to be a delightful and straightforward experience.
+Take heart, for you can certainly achieve it too!
+Keep going, and you'll soon realize how much better and easier life becomes.
+You've got this!